News

 Animated political features seem to be guided by the notion of trauma: some things are too cruel to remember, but too apposite to animate.

-The recently awarded at Annecy Rio 2096 (2013, dir.
-Luiz Bolognesi) opens its history span up to 1500, when the country was discovered by the Portuguese explorers, to discover the story of a couple in 6 centuries.
+The recently Annecy-awarded Rio 2096 (2013, dir.
+Luiz Bolognesi) spans its history up to 1500, when the country was discovered by Portuguese explorers, to tell the story of a couple over six centuries.

-Not the ones that will get the most publicity (this still belongs to major US studios), yet all these political features constitute a distinct and dynamic trend inside the animation feature production.
+Not the ones that will garner the most publicity (this still belongs to major US studios), yet all these political features constitute a distinct and dynamic trend within animation feature production.

 This kind of development in animated feature production, which addresses challenging issues in an engaging mode and style outside the mainstream buzz, is certainly interesting to watch.